izzaauliyairabby/izzaauliyairabby/README.md

 ## About me
  😄 Pronouns: He/His
  🔭 I’m currently building GSSI Group.
  🌱 I’m currently learning more about Web3 and Digital Marketing.

- 👯 I’m looking to collaborate on Instagram.
+ 👯 I’m looking to collaborate on Linkedin.
  🤔 I’m looking for help with Flutter development.
  💬 Ask me about Flutter, CG Animation or any tech-related stuff.
  📫 How to reach me: @izzaauliyairabby on Instagram or Linkedin.
  ⚡ Fun fact: I love to cuddle with my beloved wife.

 ## Tech Stack